cacaudev/docker-rails-project/README.md

   - App folder MUST be in c:/Users/Username/ (to mount docker image, copy app folder and prevent "Gemfile not found" error when running docker-compose up first time).
-  - To check wich containers are running:
+  - To check which containers are running:
     ```sh
     $ docker ps
     ```